 Preamble

-Nordiq Canada and its Members understand that screening personnel and volunteers is a vital part of providing a safe sporting environment and has become a common practice among sport organizations that provide programs and services to the sport community.
+[Club] understands that screening personnel and volunteers is a vital part of providing a safe sporting environment and has become a common practice among sport organizations that provide programs and services to the sport community.

 Application of this Policy

-This Policy applies to all individuals whose position with Nordiq Canada or a Member is one of trust or authority which may relate to, at a minimum, finances, supervision, or Vulnerable Participants.
+This Policy applies to all individuals whose position with [Club] is one of trust or authority which may relate to, at a minimum, finances, supervision, or Vulnerable Participants.

-Not all individuals associated with Nordiq Canada or a Member will be required to obtain a criminal record check or submit screening documents because not all positions pose a risk of harm to Nordiq Canada, Members, or Participants.
+Not all individuals associated with [Club] will be required to obtain a criminal record check or submit screening documents because not all positions pose a risk of harm to [Club] or Participants.
 Participants will be subject to the screening requirements described in the Screening Requirements Matrix found in Appendix A of this Policy.

 Screening Committee

 The implementation of this policy is the responsibility of the Screening Committee which is a committee composed of either one (1) or three (3) members.
-Nordiq Canada or a Member, as applicable, will ensure that the members appointed to the Screening Committee possess the requisite skills, knowledge and abilities to accurately screen documents and render decisions under this Policy.
+[Club] will ensure that the members appointed to the Screening Committee possess the requisite skills, knowledge and abilities to accurately screen documents and render decisions under this Policy.

-The Screening Committee is responsible for reviewing all documents submitted and, based on the review, making decisions regarding the appropriateness of individuals filling positions within Nordiq Canada or a Member.
+The Screening Committee is responsible for reviewing all documents submitted and, based on the review, making decisions regarding the appropriateness of individuals filling positions within [Club].
 In carrying out its duties, the Screening Committee may consult with independent experts including lawyers, police, risk management consultants, volunteer screening specialists, or any other person.

 Nothing in this Policy restricts or limits the Screening Committee from requesting that the individual attend an interview with the Screening Committee if the Screening Committee considers that an interview is appropriate and necessary to screen the individual’s application.